-An Environmental Working Group (EWG) survey found that, on average, women are slathering and lathering themselves up with a dozen products every day, with men averaging about six.”
+An Environmental Working Group (EWG) survey found that, on average, women slather and lather themselves up with a dozen products every day, with men averaging about six.
 The green sector of the cosmetics industry is booming, and those who want to avoid toxins have a wealth of options.

 However, experts say caution is warranted.
 “Unfortunately, there’s a lot of ‘greenwashing’ that goes on: pretending that a product is green when it’s really not,” says Malkan, “and since it’s not regulated, relying on marketing claims or labels isn’t your best bet.”
 Her advocacy group, the Campaign for Safe Cosmetics, maintains an online list of chemicals it says are dangerous.
 You can read for yourself and then decide what products to keep from your bathroom cabinet.

-‘Hypoallergenic’ and ‘dermatologist-tested’ are two frequently used terms.
-Since they are not legal terms and can be put on any label, they unfortunately may bear little or no relation to the product inside.
+‘Hypoallergenic’ and ‘dermatologist-tested’ are used frequently.
+Since these are not legal terms and can be added to any label, they unfortunately may bear little or no relation to the product inside.

 In November 2011, an advocacy group found that Johnson & Johnson was selling baby shampoo in the United States, Canada and several other countries containing small amounts of quaternium-15, a formaldehyde-releasing preservative that has been linked to cancer, even though the company had removed the chemical from similar products sold in Europe and Japan.

 The company has announced it did not believe the small amounts in its shampoos posed any threat but it would phase out the use of such ingredients across the globe.
 Formaldehyde is a suspected carcinogen and common skin and eye irritant.
-The International Agency for Research on Cancer says there is evidence formaldehyde causes a form of throat cancer in humans.
-The FDA does not object to the use of formaldehyde in cosmetics.
+The International Agency for Research on Cancer says evidence suggests formaldehyde causes a form of throat cancer in humans.
+The FDA, however, does not object to the use of formaldehyde in cosmetics.

 Parabens are a group of widely used preservatives added to food and cosmetics, and an extremely common ingredient in underarm deodorants and antiperspirants.
-These chemicals have come under scrutiny in recent years because in studies on animals and cells they have demonstrated an estrogenic (hormonal) effect.
+These chemicals have come under recent scrutiny because they have demonstrated an estrogenic (hormonal) effect in studies on animals and cells.
 You should avoid deodorants and antiperspirants containing parabens and aluminum.

-A Danish study of 26 healthy male volunteers who applied cosmetic creams containing parabens detected the substances in their bloodstreams within one hour.
-Dr. Phillipa Darbre, an oncologist, performed a study which showed that parabens could be detected in human breast tissue.
+Danish researchers had 26 healthy male volunteers apply cosmetic creams containing parabens.
+Within an hours of application, parabens were detected in their bloodstreams.
+Dr. Phillipa Darbre, an oncologist, detected parabens in human breast tissue.

 Personal care products, especially deodorants and antiperspirants containing parabens, have been linked to breast cancer since they are applied close to the breast where they could potentially adhere to DNA and encourage the development of damaged cells.

-Another cause for concern in underarm products is aluminum salts, which are authorized to be used at high levels in antiperspirants, sometimes making up to 25 percent of the product.
+Underarm products also often contain aluminum salts, sometimes often comprising 25% of the product.
 A recent report from the Department of Biomolecular Sciences in Italy found that fluid taken from the nipple of cancer patients contained nearly twice the aluminum compared with nipple fluid taken from women without breast cancer.
-Large amounts of aluminum salts can also be found in many vaccines such as hepatitis and tetanus.
-Studies have shown this aluminum is slowly dispersed all throughout the body.
+Many vaccines such as hepatitis and tetanus also contain large amounts of aluminum salts.
+Studies suggest this aluminum slowly disperses throughout the body.

-Plastic is everywhere.
-It’s used in consumer products and packaging of all kinds.
-And while it solves a lot of problems for manufacturers and can seem convenient to consumers, its widespread use causes serious risk to human health and the environment.
+Plastic is everywhere, used in consumer products and packaging of all kinds.
+While it solves a lot of problems for manufacturers and can seem convenient to consumers, its widespread use causes serious risk to human health and the environment.

-Three plastics have been shown to leach toxic chemicals when heated, worn, or put under pressure:
+Three plastics tend to leach toxic chemicals when heated, worn, or put under pressure: